Out of Eden Walk: Connecting Humanity

 -

-Out of Eden Walk’s 12th feature story in National Geographic Magazine was published in the September 2024 issue.
-This is the longest-running series of print coverage in the Magazine’s 131-year history.
-Our 13th story in National Geographic Magazine will be published in 2025. -
+Out of Eden Walk’s 12th feature story in National Geographic magazine was published in September 2024.
+This is the longest-running series of print stories in the magazine’s 131-year history.
+The magazine will publish Paul’s 13th story in 2025. -

 -